Rural North Dakota child care providers seek sustainability

-Fettig runs four day care facilities that serve about 90 children, accounting for full-time, drop-in and after-school care.
-Managing that many children in four separate facilities near her home at all hours of the day calls for extreme flexibility.
+Fettig runs four day care facilities which serve around 90 children, accounting for full-time, drop-in and after-school care.
+Managing that many children in four separate facilities near her home at all hours of the day, calls for extreme flexibility.

 “That’s why I love it because I can live and work like that, but not everyone can,” she said.
 “We have a very unique and wonderful situation, like one big family, and it could all be gone tomorrow.
 We all know that too.”